Some links in this post may be affiliate links

 Crassula brevifolia is a small bush which grows to a height of about 1.5 feet and about 2-3 feet wide.
 It blooms in fall although it is unlikely to flower when grown indoors.
 The flowers are pink and appear in a rounded or irregularly branched cluster.

-Crassula brevifolia Succulent flourishes in bright light with at least 4-6 hours of direct sunlight, average warmth of 16-240C, moderate humidity of 50-55% and moderate moist, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula brevifolia Succulent indoors, give it bright light with at least 4-6 hours of sunlight, warmth of 16-240C, humidity of 50-55% and moderate moist, well-drained soil coupled with monthly feeding in spring and summer.

-Water Crassula brevifolia deeply during the growing season and allow the soil to dry out between waterings to avoid rotting.
+Water Crassula brevifolia deeply in spring and summer and allow the soil to dry out between waterings.
+Avoid overwatering to prevent rotting, yellowing and leaf loss.

-Lessen the amount and frequency of watering in the cold period as growth is reduced at this time, thus, the plant needs very little water.
+Lessen the amount and frequency of watering in fall and winter as growth is reduced at this time, thus, the plant needs very little water.
+Do not allow the soil to dry out completely to avoid wilting, drooping, yellowing and leaf drop.

 Crassula brevifolia requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Keep it away from midday hot sunshine to avoid scorching the leaves.

 If the light is not sufficient, the plant will become etiolated with elongated stems and pale leaves.
-Where the natural lighting is not adequate, you may grow Crassula brevifolia under a grow light.
-Check out these full spectrum grow lights on Amazon.
+Therefore, where the natural lighting is not adequate, you may use full spectrum grow lights to supplement it.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

-You can grow the plant outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.
+You may also choose to grow the plant outdoors; gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.

-Ensure that there is good air circulation for the Crassula brevifolia to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.
+Crassula pearsonii has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Do not mist the plant and ensure there is good air circulation to discourage fungal disease infestations which are prevalent in damp, poorly ventilated conditions.

-Crassula brevifolia is not a heavy feeder, therefore, feed it monthly during the growing season with a cactus and succulents fertilizer for a lush growth.
-Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Crassula brevifolia is not a heavy feeder, therefore, feed it monthly in spring and summer with a cactus and succulents fertilizer for a lush growth.
+Do not feed in fall and winter as growth is minimal and feeding at this time can cause fertilizer burn and eventual death of the plant.

 The best soil for Crassula brevifolia should be loose, low in organic matter and one that drains easily to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents mix are ideal for the plant.
+Most Cactus and succulents potting mixes are ideal for this plant.

 Before repotting, ensure that the soil is dry.
 Slip the Crassula brevifolia out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.